 5) The Web Director, who shall oversee a website reporting on important news in the parliamentary debate community, collecting data for rankings used to determine the qualification to the NPDL Tournament of Champions, and overseeing the creation and compilation of free and publicly available educational resources for parliamentary debate students and coaches.

 6) The Outreach Director who shall work toward increasing the regional and socioeconomic diversity of the league, toward establishing and maintaining parliamentary debate school programs, tournaments, other events and toward encouraging existing parliamentary debate school programs, tournaments, and other events to get involved in the league.

 All directors shall have read through the full current text of these bylaws.

-Any officer shall have the power to temporarily transfer some of her/his duties to a designee.
+Any officer shall have the power to temporarily transfer some of their duties to a designee.